polarhive/UE23CS/src/sem-3/UE23CS241A/U1_HTML.md

 ---
 ## Event handling

-Ways of event propagation in the HTML DOM,
+Ways of event propagation in the HTML DOM

 - Event bubbling
 - Event capturing.
 - Target Phase

-> Propagation is a mechanism that defines how events propagate or travel through the DOM tree to arrive at its target.
+Propagation is a mechanism that defines how events propagate or travel through the DOM tree to arrive at its target.
 Event propagation is a way of defining the element order when an event occurs. `<div> <p> /<p> </div>`
->

 > If both `<p> and <div>` elements registered Click event, which element's "click" event should be handled first?

 ### Event Handling bubbling